Gender Pay Gap for Regenda Homes

-The data shows that females are over represented in roles in the lower middle pay quartile and underrepresented in the upper quartile.
-Whilst we have a good representation of females on the Executive Team (4 out of 6 Exec members currently being female), we are committed to identifying and encouraging female employees who have the potential to grow into more senior roles.
+The data shows that females are overrepresented in roles in the lower middle pay quartile and underrepresented in the upper quartile.
+Whilst we have a good representation of females on the Executive Team (4 out of 6 Exec members currently being female), we are committed to identifying and encouraging more female employees who have the potential to grow into more senior roles.

 This will be supported via the LEAD programme, aimed at aspiring or newly promoted managers and it will provide support, skills development and confidence to a new generation of future managers and leaders across the organisation.
-Support for new and aspiring managers will be further enhanced via the new Manager’s Information Section on The Club.
+Support for new and aspiring managers will be further enhanced through the Regenda Way leadership programme.
 This has been developed to provide practical guidance and support to new and established managers alike.

 Regenda also provides access to the Housing Diversity Network (HDN) mentoring programme, which offers external coaching and mentoring to support our employees develop and work towards external as well as internal opportunities.